fxesdev/calcupedia_backup/docs/diagnostic.md

 Press <span class="k_ex">q</span>+<span class="k_ex">7</span>+<span class="k_ex">W</span>.
 You will see:<br><span class="cwxd">DIAGNOSTIC<br><br><br>Press AC</span>

 Here, there are some menus you can access by pressing a key (except <span class="k_ex">C</span>) within 5 seconds:
 - <span class="k_ex">8</span>: **Battery/solar model check.** A list of 8 keys is shown, and you will have to press them all.
-The key list assumes the key layout of ES PLUS models with the base-N logarithm function, such as the fx-991ES PLUS.
+The key list assumes the key layout of models like the fx-82EX.
 After that, <span class="cwxd">Battery MODEL OK!</span> will appear under the key list.
 On models with a solar panel, if solar power is being used (that is, the panel isn't covered), <span class="cwxd">Solar MODEL OK!</span> will appear instead, and to get both messages to appear at the same time, you have to do the key presses with the solar panel covered, then remove the cover after <span class="cwxd">Battery MODEL OK!</span> appears.
 - <span class="k_ex">6</span>: **Debug menu (some models only).** Allows you to choose between the display test, the version check screen, the key test, and the contrast screen.

 The original diagnostic mode accessed by pressing <span class="k_ex">9</span> is still accessible, albeit with some differences from the ES PLUS series: